wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 Substitution of basic element behaviour with scripts and lack of proper fallbacks leads to a situation where tipical and habitual functions of HTML elements are completely lost.

 For instance, Steam website contains all the classic mistakes collected in my [post about proper link usage](/en/Links,_please/).
-Here's, for example, "View all screenshots" link, which isn't actually a link, since it doesn't lead anywhere:
+Here’s, for example, "View all screenshots" link, which isn’t actually a link, since it doesn’t lead anywhere:

 ```html
 <a class="linkbar" href="javascript:screenshot_popup('http://store.steampowered.com/screenshot/view/205100/0?snr=1_5_9__400', 800, 635, 0, 0);">...</a>
 ```

-And here's a "previous spotlight" button made with an `a` element:
+And here’s a "previous spotlight" button made with an `a` element:

 ```html
 <a href="javascript:PrevSpotlight( 2 );"><img src="http://cdn4.store.steampowered.com/public/images/v5/ico_navArrow_left.gif"> Prev</a>